About Me

 Week 2 Guiding Questions

-How does a learning community contribute to the learning process?
+Question 1: How does a learning community contribute to the learning process?

 A positive and safe learning community contributes to effective learning by providing academic support, learning resources, and fostering relationships between instructors, students, and peers.
-Sharing knowledge and strategies among students and teachers also contribute to a positive and collaborative learning process.
+Sharing knowledge and strategies among students and teachers also contributes to a positive and collaborative learning process.
 This creates a conducive impact on students' learning for both the present and the future.

-Why must learning environments be student-centred?
+Question 2: Why must learning environments be student-centred?

 Learning environments that prioritize students help prevent bias, boredom, and ineffective targeting of instruction.
 If teachers are unaware of students' strengths, interests, and weaknesses, they may teach without considering individual needs.
 A suitable teaching approach involves building on students' existing knowledge and drawing connections to new concepts.
 This approach enhances learning and facilitates deep understanding and creativity.
 Moreover, it encourages educators to recognize and accommodate individual differences, promoting active engagement and personalization.

-Why must learning environments be assessment-centred?
+Question 3: Why must learning environments be assessment-centred?

-An assessment-centered approach explores the role of assessment in promoting learning and guiding instruction.
+An assessment-centred approach explores the role of assessment in promoting learning and guiding instruction.
 It emphasizes the importance of using various assessment methods to gather evidence of students' learning.
 It also highlights the significance of providing ongoing feedback to students, supporting their learning progress, and helping them achieve their expectations and learning goals.

-Describe one particular learning environment from your K-12 experiences and describe the degree to which the setting or situation was student-, knowledge-, assessment-, and community-centred.
+Question 4: Describe one particular learning environment from your K-12 experiences and describe the degree to which the setting or situation was student-, knowledge-, assessment-, and community-centred.
 How did this setting influence your learning?
 Why?
 How might others in that particular setting respond to this question?
 Why?

 Many years ago, I participated in a middle school science introduction seminar that inspired me to explore science further.
 The seminar involved dividing the participants into groups to facilitate discussions and experiments.
-It provided a community-centered learning environment, specifically designed for students aged 14-16.
-The seminar was highly student-centered because our teacher, Ms. Huang, had a good understanding of our interests.
+It provided a community-centred learning environment, specifically designed for students aged 14-16.
+The seminar was highly student-centred because our teacher, Ms. Huang, had a good understanding of our interests.
 She connected the experiment topic and teaching approach to our interests effectively.
 To start the seminar, she offered us a refreshing drink to beat the summer heat.
 Then, she introduced the topic of chemical reactions through a demonstration on making our own soda drink.
 She played a popular song, "PPAP," in the background to grab our attention.
 She provided handouts and guided us through the experiment while the music played.
 I was amazed as she added reactants from one hand to the other, dancing and singing, "I have a pen.
 I have an apple.
 Apple-pen."
 "I have soda, I have a lemon.
 Lemon soda."
 When the song ended, she asked us how this popular song related to the chemical reaction we just witnessed.
 After discussing within our groups and providing answers, she checked our understanding and pointed out key concepts, such as "reactants, products, and synthesis reactions."
 This formative assessment and feedback truly inspired us to learn more about chemical reactions.

 Reference